The handshake has been around for centuries and sends a variety of messages:

 The clasp is the heart of the handshake.

-Move your hands up and down a couple of times, then release.
+Move your hands up and down a couple of times (no more than three), then release.
 Often you will be speaking to the person at the same time.

 Eyes connect until the handshake ends.